 Georgia’s Foreign Trade Down 2.7% in January-April 2024

-On May 13, the National Statistics Service of Georgia (Geostat) published express data indicating that the external merchandise trade (excluding non-declared trade) of Georgia decreased by 2.7% in January-April 2024 compared to the corresponding period of the previous year, amounting USD 6,563.7 million.
+On May 20, the National Statistics Service of Georgia (Geostat) published preliminary data indicating that in January-May 2024, Georgia’s foreign trade decreased by 2.7% compared to the same period of 2023, totaling $6.563 billion in value.

-According to Geostat, Georgia’s external merchandise trade saw exports decreased by 10.1% to reach USD 1,763.8 million, while imports increased by 0.3% and totalled USD 4,799.8 million.
-The trade deficit amounted to USD 3,036 million, representing 46.3% of the overall trade turnover.

-Geostat will publish the detailed data on external merchandise trade of Georgia on May 20, 2024.

 Also Read: